CHARLES

 24.

-Gracie, the mother of a 3-month-old infant calls the clinic and states that her child has a diaper rash.
-What should the nurse advice?
+Gracie, the mother of a 3-month-old infant, calls the clinic concerned that her baby has developed a diaper rash.
+She asks the nurse what she should do to help relieve it.
+Which advice should the nurse provide?

 25.